Bass River State

 miles.
 The 1/2 mile self-guided Absegami Trail includes a wooden foot bridge with benches.
 All trails start at the second parking lot at the beach.

 Animals, birds and plant life of the Pine Barrens may be found.
-A trail brochure is available at the office, or on the portion of the Pink Trail that passes through the old Civilian Conservation Corps camp near East Greenbush Road.
+A trail brochure is available at the office, or on the portion of the Orange Trail that passes through the old Civilian Conservation Corps camp near East Greenbush Road.
 This guide describes the camp foundations.

 *To view this map, please download the most recent version of Adobe Acrobat